zfla/zfla/README.md

 👋 Hi, I’m @zfla
 - 👀 I’m interested in Solidity smart contract development and machine learning/AI
-- 📈 I'm happy to work on blockchain projects, or to join a company as an intern (particularly interested in 2023 Summer Internships)
+- 📈 I'm happy to work on blockchain projects or join a company as an intern (particularly interested in 2023 Summer Internships)
 - 📫 How to reach me: zain.fox.latif@gmail.com

 <!---